visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 -Electricity cost estimation and more<br>
 -MQTT support!
 I have it installed and working with a Raspberry Pi 4 B with Docker/Mosquitto/grafana/influxdb.
 Thanks to faboaic and 877dev for MQTT support.<br>
 -Schedule events like heater on/off at specific dates, with repeat functionality.<br>
--Listen to input signal on one pin and trigger a signal on another pin on desired events.<br>
+-Listen to input signal on one pin and trigger a signal on another pin on desired events.
+For instance let solar panels turn on/off heater.<br>

 <br><br>